brendansparrow/tao/src/index.md

 and filling their cores,<br />
 by weakening their ambition<br />
 and toughening their resolve.<br />
-He helps people lose everything<br />
+He helps people lose everything they know,<br />
-they know, everything they desire,<br />
+everything they desire,<br />
 and creates confusion<br />
 in those who think that they know.<br />
 Practice not-doing,<br />